UsabilityEngineering/ux-portfolio-jpawek/j01/README.md

 [ux-portfolio-jpawek](https://usabilityengineering.github.io/ux-portfolio-jpawek/)
 # The Questionable UX of Tesla

 After landing his job at Google my brother's first big purchase was a Tesla Model 3 Performance.
-It has all of the gas saving benefits of an electric vehicle, capable safety equipment, a blistering 0-60 speed, and, importantly for this journal entry,  heaps and heaps of intricate features.
+It has all of the gas saving benefits of an electric vehicle, capable safety equipment, a blistering 0-60 speed, and, importantly for this journal entry, heaps and heaps of intricate features in a minimalist design.

 If you are unfamiliar with Tesla's interior design style, the front dash of the Model 3 looks like this: